incredibleLeitman/PhysicsGame/README.md

 Explosion.cs makes a bigger explosion with more particles depending on the mass and relativeVelocity of the two colliding objects

-Bomb.gd
+If a Bomb collides with another Bomb or Player, the momentum of both changes.
+Although both using a default mass of 1, their velocity is usually different.
+When a Bomb explodes it applies a force depending on it's mass and the distance to an object (the more the nearer).
+In case the affected Object is also a Bomb, another explosion is triggered, summing the resulting forces.
+This means, if a Player stands beside multiple bombs when they explode, the combined force of all explosions it added.

 **- Impulse**

 *Show your understanding of impulse with a force that happens over a short period of time rather than instant.
 E.g. an advanced jump cycle in which the character has a variable jump height depending on how long they press A, rather than a simple “add y velocity”.*

+TODO: jump and acceleration

 **- Orbit**

 *A sentry bot that orbits you following Newton’s Law of Gravitation would satisfy this in any kind of 2d game, or you could straight up do planets in space if you want to make a space game.
 It could even just be a set-piece you stumble upon.*

 Orb.cs follows you according to GMm/r^2